Charitha-08/Charitha-08/README.md

 ## 📂 LangChain and RAG based projects

 ### 🔹 Agentic LLM HR Assistant
-*LangChain, Mistral, Google Colab, NVIDIA A100, Python, Flask, REST APIs*
 - Built an **LLM-driven HR assistant** with LangChain’s Agentic Framework and Mistral, automating job description parsing, salary benchmarking, and interview scheduling.
 - Achieved **92% accuracy** while reducing HR workflow time by **73%**.
 - Optimized model training on Google Colab with NVIDIA A100 GPUs, resulting in **42% faster training** and scalable processing.
 [🔗 View Project](https://github.com/Charitha-08/Agentic-LLM-HR-Assistant)

 ### 🔹 AI-Powered Learning Assistant
-*React.js, Flask, OpenAI GPT-4, Chart.js, Firebase, REST APIs*
-- Developed a **personalized learning platform** that generates summaries, flashcards, and quizzes from uploaded study materials.
+- Built an AI-powered HR assistant using **Groq-Mistral LLMs, LangChain agents, and MongoDB**, automating employee data management and HR workflows.
+- Enabled **natural language query resolution** to fetch employee details and suggest project-specific teams dynamically.
+- Designed **agentic workflows** for intelligent decision-making, improving efficiency in HR operations.
+- Developed an **interactive Streamlit interface** for seamless user interaction with the assistant.
-- Designed an interactive React dashboard with Chart.js for **progress visualization and real-time insights**.
+- Integrated a **modular backend architecture** with microservices for scalability and maintainability.
-- Integrated Firebase for secure authentication and seamless session management, enhancing the **user learning experience**.

 [🔗 View Project](https://github.com/Charitha-08/AI-LearningAssistant)

 ---

 ## 📂 Deep Learning projects

-### 🧪 Lung Cancer Detection using CT Images
+### 🧪 Lung Cancer Detection using CT Images_

 - Built a deep learning-based system to detect lung cancer from CT scan images, focusing on early-stage detection to improve survival rates.
 - Implemented **CNN (Convolutional Neural Networks)** for classifying lung nodules into cancerous and non-cancerous categories with high accuracy.
 - Applied **image preprocessing techniques** such as normalization, noise reduction, and segmentation to enhance CT scan quality before training.